Gage Roads Brew Co: History

 Gage Roads was founded by Bill Hoedemaker, John Hoedemaker and Peter Nolin in 2002.
 The brewery is named after Gage Roads, a roadstead in the Indian Ocean between Fremantle and Rottnest Island off the coast of Western Australia.

-Gage Roads was listed on the ASX (stock code: GRB) in 2006 and remains Australia’s only remaining listed brewery.
-In 2009 Woolworths Limited acquired a 25 per cent share in the brewer for $2 million.
+Gage Roads was listed on the ASX (stock code: GRB) in 2006 and remains Australia's only remaining listed brewery.
+In 2009, the Woolworths conglomerate acquired a 25 per cent share in the brewer for $2 million.
 The investment allowed Gage Roads to purchase a state-of-the-art 100 hectolitre brewhouse from German manufacturer Krones, with its installation increasing capacity to 2.2 million cases per annum.

 In 2015 the brewer executed a comprehensive refresh of its core craft beers, adding three new beers to its year-round lineup.
 The refresh proved to be extremely successful, with increased sales now making Gage Roads one of the largest craft brewers in Australia.
-In late 2016, Gage Roads bought-back Woolworths Limited 25 per cent stake, returning the company to independence.
+In late 2016, Gage Roads bought-back Woolworths' 25 per cent stake, returning the company to independence.